-On October 19th and 20th, 2017, the Information Needs Assessment Project Team visited Manchester University and conducted two of the methods in our toolkit.
+On October 19th and 20th, 2017, the Information Needs Assessment Project Team visited Manchester University and conducted two of the methods (interviews and photo essay) in our toolkit.
 You can view the report from that visit here:

 Study space locations were largely dependent on social groups or majors.
 Science majors flocked to the Science Center for study, while other majors tended to meet in the Success Center or Funderburg Library.